Pauri Garhwal district: History

 Human civilization in the Garhwal Himalayas has progressed with the rest of the Indian sub-continent.
 The Katyuri kings comprised the first historical dynasty, which ruled over unified Uttarakhand from 800 to 1100 and left records in the form of inscriptions and temples.
 After the downfall of the Katyuris, the Garhwal region was fragmented in more than sixty-four principalities ruled by chieftains.
 In the mid 15th century, Chandpurgarh emerged as a powerful principality under the rule of Jagatpal (1455 to 1493), who was a descendant of Kanakpal.
 At the end of 15th century, Ajaypal ruled Chandpurgarh and succeeded in unifying and consolidating various principalities on the region.
 His kingdom came to known as Garhwal.
 Subsequently, he transferred his capital from Chandpur to Devalgarh, before 1506, and later to Srinagar, from 1506 to 1519.

 King Ajaypal and his successors ruled Garhwal for nearly three hundred years.
 During this period they faced a number of attacks from Kumaon, Mughals, Sikhs, and Rohillas.
 An important event in the history of Garhwal was the Gorkha invasion, which was marked by extreme brutality.
 The word Gorkhyani has become synonymous with massacre and marauding armies.
 After subjugating Doti and Kumaon, the Gorkhas attacked Garhwal and reached as far as Langoorgarh, despite stiff resistance of the Garhwali forces.
 Then, news came of a Chinese invasion at the rear of the Gorkhas, who were forced to lift the siege.
 In 1803, the Gorkhas again mounted an invasion.
-After capturing Kumaon, they attached Garhwal.
+After capturing Kumaon, they attacked Garhwal.
 After initial defeats, King Pradyumna Shah escaped to Dehradun to futilely reorganize his defenses.
 Garhwali soldiers suffered heavy casualties and the king himself was killed in the Battle of Khurbura.
 The Gorkhas became the masters of Garhwal in 1804 and ruled the territory for twelve years.

 The Gorkha rule ended in 1815, when the British drove the Gorkhas west of the Kali River.
 On 21 April 1815, the British established their rule over the eastern half of the Garhwal region, lying east of the Alaknanda and Mandakini rivers, which became known as British Garhwal and Doon of Dehradoon.
 The remaining part of Garhwal, in the west, was restored to King Sudarshan Shah, who established his capital at Tehri.
 Initially, the administration was entrusted to the commissioner of the Kumaon and Garhwal with his headquarters at Nainital; but later, in 1839, Garhwal was formed into a separate district under an assistant commissioner with his headquarters at Shrinagr and after 1840 at Pauri.

 At the time of Indian independence, Garhwal, Almora, and Nainital districts were administered by the commissioner of Kumaon division.
 In early 1960, Chamoli district was curved out of Garhwal district.
 In 1969, Garhwal division was formed, with its headquarter at Pauri.
 In 1998, Rudraprayag district was formed, by carving out seventy-two villages of Khirsu block from Pauri Garwhal district, and Pauri district attained its present form.